InfiniTimeOrg/InfiniTime/doc/ble.md

 #### Battery Level

 Reading from the battery level characteristic yields a single byte of data.
 This byte can be converted to an unsigned 8-bit integer which will be the battery percentage.
-This characteristic allows notify for updates as the value changes.
+This characteristic allows notifications for updates as the value changes.

 #### Heart Rate

 Reading from the heart rate characteristic yields two bytes of data.
 I am not sure of the function of the first byte.
 It appears to always be zero.
 The second byte can be converted to an unsigned 8-bit integer which is the current heart rate.
-This characteristic also allows notify for updates as the value changes.
+This characteristic also allows notifications for updates as the value changes.

 ---